 We mean it when we said this was an experience we will not forget.

-There is no entry fee but they do accept donations that go towards helping out the community.
+There is no entry fee, however, they do accept donations that go toward helping out the community.

 Coolest Car Collection in Minnesota

-The coolest thing about this rare car collection is that many of the cars in The Shed are one of a kind or two of a kind.
+The coolest thing about this rare car collection is that many of the cars in The Shed in Warroad are one-of-a-kind or two-of-a-kind.
 For example, if there were 2 made in a series, Bob may own one or even both of those cars.

 A person does not even need to be into liking old cars to appreciate this collection.
 Because the car collection is inside the “Shed” it’s comfortable to view in any type of weather.